View the campus tornado emergency procedure here.

 - Peak tornado season in Wisconsin is generally May through August, and they usually occur between 3 p.m. and 10 p.m.

 Where to Go In Severe Weather:

-- In a house with a basement: Avoid windows.
-Get in the basement and under some kind of sturdy protection (heavy table, work bench or stairs), or cover yourself with a mattress or sleeping bag.
+- To the lowest level of the building you are in.
+Avoid windows.
+Get under some kind of sturdy protection (heavy table, work bench or stairs), or cover yourself with a mattress or sleeping bag.

 - In an office building: Go directly to an enclosed, windowless area in the center of the building — away from glass.
 Then, crouch down and cover your head.
 Interior stairwells are usually good places to take shelter.
 Stay off elevators- you could become trapped in them if the power is lost.

 - In a car or truck: If tornado is in the distance, drive at right angles to the tornado movement.
 If there is time, get out of your vehicle and seek shelter in a permanent building.
 If there is no time, you have a choice – you can stay in your vehicle with your seat belt on, or you can get out and lie flat and face down, protecting the back of your head with your arms.
 Either way you run the risk of injuries or death.